 All Beautycounter products are holistically produced, offering lipstick to diaper rash cream.
 The company promotes a “never” list of ingredients to stay away from, including animal fat, usually found in soap and shaving products; benzophenone, the base for sunscreen and nail polish; and formaldehyde, in shampoo and body wash.
 (Just a note: benzophenone and formaldehyde are used to preserve dead bodies.
 No thanks).
 Instead, Beautycounter prints all of their natural ingredients on the respective product labels.

-With slick products dubbed as “addictive” by Vogue, Beautycounter has quickly risen to the top of the cosmetic game, selling over 2.5 million products in the U.S. alone.
+With slick products dubbed as “addictive”, Beautycounter has quickly risen to the top of the cosmetic game, selling over 2.5 million products in the U.S. alone.
 “The assumption is always that because it’s safer, it doesn’t perform.
 I think we are a true testament that you can have beautiful, luxurious products,” Renfrew told blog Beautyeditor.
 “We set out feeling that women were always being asked to compromise on either efficacy or safety, and we’re saying it doesn’t need to be that way.”

 Beautycounter has partnered with J.Crew and Target for retail locations, selling out instantly.
 The company has become more than just a product line, but rather a brand.

 Yet, Renfrew cites the main effort of Beautycounter as education.
 This is completed by the independent business model of Beautycounter expert representatives.
 These sales representatives, similar to Avon girls of past, reach out to their local communities for both sales and government action towards legislation banning chemical use.
 “We believe our story is best told person to person.
 We want to build a company that’s financially successful, but we are a social mission,” Renfrew said to The Huffington Post.

 Simultaneously, the Beautycounter business model promotes female empowerment and self-love, reminding women to “be your beautiful.”